Isaacdha/Brazilian-E-Commerce/README.md

 This project focuses on analyzing and visualizing public data from Brazilian e-commerce.
 It includes scripts for data wrangling, exploratory data analysis (EDA), answering business questions, and a Streamlit dashboard deployment for interactive data exploration.
 The goal is to derive insights from Brazilian E-Commerce Public Dataset.

 ## Data Sources
-The project utilizes the E-Commerce Public Dataset from the [Brazilian E-Commerce Public Data](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce) and was used in course offered by [Dicoding](https://www.dicoding.com/).
+The project utilizes the E-Commerce Public Dataset from the [Brazilian E-Commerce Public Data](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce) and used in course offered by [Dicoding](https://www.dicoding.com/).

 ## Project Structure
 - `Dashboard/`: Contains `ecommerce-dashboard.py`, which generates the data analysis dashboards.\